Premiership of Justin Trudeau

 The premiership of Justin Trudeau began on November 4, 2015, when the first Cabinet headed by Justin Trudeau was sworn in by Governor General David Johnston.
-Trudeau was invited to form the 29th Canadian Ministry and become Prime Minister of Canada following the 2015 election, where Trudeau's Liberal Party won a majority of seats in the House of Commons of Canada, defeating the Conservative Prime Minister Stephen Harper's government.
-In both federal elections of 2019 and 2021, Trudeau was re-elected with minority governments; he lost the popular vote twice.
+Trudeau was invited to form the 29th Canadian Ministry and become Prime Minister of Canada following the 2015 federal election, where Trudeau led his Liberal Party to win a majority of seats in the House of Commons of Canada, defeating the Conservative majority government of Prime Minister Stephen Harper.
+Trudeau's Liberals were reduced to minority governments in the federal elections of 2019 and 2021, with his party losing the national popular vote twice.

+On March 14, 2025, Trudeau resigned as prime minister, being succeeded by Mark Carney.

 Elections

 2015 Canadian federal election

-In the Canadian federal election of October 19, 2015, the Liberal Party, led by Trudeau, won 184 seats in the 42nd Canadian Parliament and formed a majority government.
+In the federal election of October 19, 2015, the Liberal Party, led by Justin Trudeau, won 184 seats in the 42nd Canadian Parliament and formed a majority government.
 Trudeau and his Cabinet were sworn in on November 4, 2015.
-The Conservative Party, led by Prime Minister Stephen Harper, won 99 seats, becoming the Official Opposition.
+The Conservative Party, led by incumbent prime minister Stephen Harper, won 99 seats, becoming the Official Opposition.
 Harper had served as prime minister from 2006 to 2015.

 2019 Canadian federal election

-In the 2019 Canadian federal election, held on October 21, 2019, the Liberals, led by Prime Minister Justin Trudeau, won 157 seats in the 43rd Canadian Parliament, losing 20 seats from 2015 and thus formed a minority government.
+In the federal election of October 21, 2019, the Liberals, led by incumbent prime minister Justin Trudeau, won 157 seats in the 43rd Canadian Parliament, losing 20 seats from 2015 and thus formed a minority government.
 The Conservatives, led by Andrew Scheer, won 122 seats, gaining 26 from 2015, and also won the popular vote.
 The Bloc Québécois, led by Yves-François Blanchet, won 32 seats, gaining 10 from 2015, and attained third-party status in the House of Commons.
 The New Democratic Party (NDP), under Jagmeet Singh, won 24 seats, losing 15 from 2015.
 The Green Party, led by Elizabeth May, won 3 seats, gaining 2 from 2015.

 2021 Canadian federal election

-In the federal election of September 20, 2021, the Liberals, led by incumbent Prime Minister Justin Trudeau, won 160 seats in the 44th Canadian Parliament, gaining 3 seats from 2019 and thus formed another minority government.
+In the federal election of September 20, 2021, the Liberals, led by incumbent prime minister Justin Trudeau, won 160 seats in the 44th Canadian Parliament, gaining 3 seats from 2019 and thus formed another minority government.
 The Conservatives, led by Erin O'Toole, won 119 seats, losing 2 from 2019 and also won the popular vote.
 The Bloc Quebecois, led by Yves-François Blanchet, won 32 seats and remained "third-party status in the House of Commons".
 The New Democratic Party (NDP), under Jagmeet Singh, won 25 seats, gaining 1 seat from 2019.
 The Green Party, led by Annamie Paul, won 2 seats, losing 1 from 2019.